-The criteria used to determine the groups were; (1) The ease to separate out animals into these groups during the sorting process (i.e. no requirement for use of keys; obvious at first sight); (2) the likelihood of the groups within Phyla having different morphologies and different behaviours in the sieving process.
+The criteria used to determine the groups were; (1) The ease to separate out animals into these groups during the sorting process (i.e. no requirement for use of keys; obvious at first sight); (2) the likelihood of the groups within Phyla having different morphologies and different behaviour in the sieving process.
 An initial list of 38 Taxon Groups is given below as a guideline.
 Partners should work as far as possible to separate the fauna into these 38 groups.
 It is recognised that many of these groups will only appear rarely, if at all, in the sieve fraction samples.

-List of Taxon Groups

-1. Annelids into 3 groups

-Oligochaetes, Polychaetes - Errantia, Polychaetes - Sedentaria

-2. Crustacea into 8 groups

-Amphipods, Isopods, Decapods - Natantia, Decapods - Reptantia, Mysids, Cumaceans, Euphausids, Cirripeds

-3. Echinoderms into 6 groups

-Asteroids, Echinoids - regular, Echinoids - irregular, Ophiuroids, Holothuroids, Crinoids

-4. Molluscs into 5 groups

-Bivalves, Gastropods, Nudibranchs, Chitons, Cephalopods

-5. Another 13 miscellaneous groups

-Actinarians, Ascidians, Bryozoans, Chaetognaths, Echiurans, Nemerteans, Nematodes, Porifera, Platyhelminths, Priapulids, Pycnogonids, Sipunculids, Ostracods

-- 6. 1 group for fish

-- 7. 1 group for 'Other organic matter'

-- 8. 1 group for 'Eggs'

-Modification of Taxon groups
+The following is the recommended list of Taxon Groups:

+- Annelids into three groups: Oligochaetes, Polychaetes Errantia, Polychaetes Sedentaria. - Crustacea into eight groups: Amphipods, Isopods, Decapods Natantia, Decapods Reptantia, Mysids, Cumaceans, Euphausids, Cirripids. - Echinoderms into six groups: Asteroids, Echinoids regular, Echinoids irregular, Ophiuroids, Holothuroids, Crinoids. - Molluscs into five groups: Bivalves, Gastropods, Nudibranchs, Chitons, Cephalopods - Then a further thirteen miscellaneous groups: Actinarians, Ascidians, Bryozoans, Chaetognaths, Ehiurans, Nemerteans, Nematodes, Porifera, Platyhelminths, Priapulids, Pycnogonids, Sipunculids, Ostracods. - Finally, one group for fish, one group for 'Other organic matter', and one group for 'Eggs'

 As this is an adaptation of the Edgar method and it is therefore a method under development, it is recognised that these guidelines for use of Taxon Groups may need to be modified as experience is gained.
 It is likely that animals will be found that do not easily fit into any of these groups.
-When this happens, Partners should follow 3 steps in assigning the material to a group: (1) If the animal(s) is from an easily distinguishable group, a new group should be added to the list; (2) If the animal(s) is from one of the Phyla listed, but does do not fit into an obvious taxon group, a group for 'Others' for that Phylum should be added, e.g. 'Other Molluscs'; (3) If the material is indistinguishable as any particular Taxon group it should be added to the group 'Other organic matter'.
+When this happens, Partners should follow 3 steps in assigning the material to a group: (1) If the animal is from an easily distinguishable group, a new group should be added to the list; (2) If the animal is from one of the Phyla listed, but does do not fit into an obvious taxon group, a group for 'Others' for that Phylum should be added, e.g. 'Other Molluscs'; (3) If the material is indistinguishable as any particular Taxon group it should be added to the group 'Other organic matter'.